Last Days to Claim Free Tickets!

 My Old Kentucky Home: The famous American songwriter Stephen Foster once wrote a song about this beautiful mansion.
 Group discount time coming soon.

-The Civil War Museum of the Western Theatre / Colonial Village: This acclaimed museum is home to a number of civil war artifacts and fascinating exhibits.
+The Civil War Museum of the Western Theatre / Colonial Village: This acclaimed museum is home to a number of civil war artifacts and fascinating exhibits (the 4th largest collection in the nation).
 It is next to a colonial village.

 Lt.
 General Hal Moore Museum / Women's Civil War Museum: These two museums are connected to the Civil War Museum listed above.
 The former includes military history of all American wars, and the later is full of unique history related to women in the Civil War.